ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-migrate-vm.md

 Using the vSphere Web Client, the bidirectional migration wizard is accessible from the Hybrid Cloud Services Getting Started tab.
 This wizard handles all migration details, including multiple virtual machines.

 From the vSphere Web Client, the bidirectional migration wizard can be accessed from the Hybrid Cloud Services Getting Started tab.
 This wizard handles all migration details, including multiple virtual machines.
-* From vSphere to VCF/VCS Hybrid Cloud Services
+* From vSphere to VCS Hybrid Cloud Services
-* From VCF/VCS HCX Cloud to vSphere
+* From VCS HCX Cloud to vSphere

 ### Checking the VMs before migration
 {: #hcx-archi-migrate-vm-check-vms}